 If they do not comply and you are injured, you could be entitled to compensation.
 You may be able to recover monetary damages for your medical bills, lost wages, pain and suffering, and more.
-If you or someone you know has been injured in a slip and fall accident, it is important to consult with an attorney that can assess the validity of your case and help you obtain the maximum reward allowed by law.
-If you need an experienced attorney, contact The Law Office of Raji S. Zeidan, PC for a consultation to discuss your legal matter.
+If you or someone you know has been injured in a slip-and-fall accident, it is important to consult with an attorney who can assess the validity of your case and help you obtain the maximum reward allowed by law.
+If you need an experienced attorney, contact The Law Office of Raji S. Zeidan, PC, for a consultation to discuss your legal matter.

-If you are injured in a slip and fall accident, get medical attention.
+If you are injured in a slip-and-fall accident, get medical attention.
 A medical professional will document some very important facts for your case.
 They will determine if your injuries are serious and where and when the accident occurred.
 If you are able, take pictures of the hazards as they can disappear quite quickly at the hand of the property owner and a change in the weather.
-If possible, talk to witnesses that can support your claim.
+If possible, talk to witnesses who can support your claim.
 If you are not able to act for yourself, contact our firm to come to the scene to investigate the situation and collect evidence on your behalf.

-Contact a Dutchess County Slip and Fall Attorney
+Contact A Dutchess County Slip-And-Fall Attorney

 If you have been seriously injured because of snow or ice, it is important to act quickly and consult with an attorney.
-If you have been injured and believe it was caused by someone’s negligence, you may be entitled to compensation for your medical bills, lost income, and the impact on your future.
+If you have been injured and believe it was caused by someone’s negligence, you may be entitled to compensation for your medical bills, lost income and the impact on your future.
 Our firm has nearly a decade of experience fighting for New York clients.
 Our tenacity and zealous advocacy are what you need to get through tough times.
 For a consultation, contact The Law Office of Raji S. Zeidan, PC.